 - Northfield, the university’s flagship housing complex at the north end of campus, opened in 2010 offering 777 en-suite bed spaces.
-Further phases of construction are soon to be completed, adding 320 more bed spaces.
+Further phases of construction have been completed since, adding 320 more bed spaces in 2013.

 - Major new Co-op supermarket opened in the refurbished Bramber House.

-- Expected to open in 2013–14 is a major new teaching and research centre for the arts – Attenborough Centre for the Creative Arts based in the refurbished former Gardner Arts Centre – which will provide a research and teaching base to support creative arts including film, media and drama.
+- Expected to open at the end of 2014 is a major new teaching and research centre for the arts – Attenborough Centre for the Creative Arts based in the refurbished former Gardner Arts Centre – which will provide a research and teaching base to support creative arts including film, media and drama.
 Named after Sussex's former Chancellor, Lord Attenborough.

-- Dedicated student social spacehas been created ineach of our 11 schools – providing a physical hub for our staff and students in the school to engage academically/socially
+- Dedicated student social space has been created in each of our Schools – providing a physical hub for our staff and students to engage academically/socially

 - We expect to begin a major housing development as our old East Slope accommodation (600 beds) starts to be replaced with further new high quality housing to accommodate the growing campus population.